Master's International Program Requirements

 - United States Citizenship

 Master's International students must complete course work portion of their degree.
-This includes the core courses and all required coursework for a master's degree in one of the school's departments (Biostatistics and Bioinformatics, Global Community Health and Behavioral Sciences, Global Environmental Health Sciences, Epidemiology, Global Health Management and Policy or Tropical Medicine).
+This includes the core courses and all required coursework for a master's degree in one of the school's departments (Global Biostatistics and Data Science, Global Community Health and Behavioral Sciences, Global Environmental Health Sciences, Epidemiology, Global Health Management and Policy or Tropical Medicine).
 You can find more information about each degree on departmental homepages.

 All 45 credit hours must be completed (42 if in Tropical Medicine) according to departmental course requirements prior to departure for Peace Corps service.